 4. Have you had your car serviced to make sure it is ready for winter?
 How about your home furnace?
 Worrying about your family in a cold house can be a distraction while you work.
 An annual service check is cheaper than an emergency maintenance call.

 5. Have you practiced with your off-duty weapon and carry rig in low temperatures?
 I had a holster that would shrink in the cold and not release my weapon while at the range until I brought it back inside the car to warm it up.
-The temperature that day was -20 degrees.
+The temperature that day was -20 F.

-weather concerns On Duty
+On-duty weather concerns

 1. In order to prepare for the weather, you have to know what the future holds.
 Install a weather app on your phone so you have that information available at the touch of a finger.